critikaljt/ExMachinaEngine/README.md

    - Email me the code and other files once completed: **critikal.jt@gmail.com**

 **Features**
--Full 3D Graphics
+- Full 3D Graphics
--Shadows
+- Shadows
--Animations
+- Animations
--Sounds
+- Sounds
--UI
+- UI
--Model Import of "MD5" and "OBJ"
+- Model Import of "MD5" and "OBJ"
--Support for NormalMaps
+- Support for NormalMaps

 **QUICK START GUIDE**
 **A batch file to make everything much easier is coming soon**